Kekesed/Playah/README.md

 # Playah
-A HTML5 Audio Player based on MetroUI CSS Version 2 (v3 are now on work).
-Basically it works for direct stream, like mp3 or ogg file on server.
+A HTML5 Audio Player based on MetroUI CSS Version 3.
+Basically it works for direct stream, like mp3 or ogg file on server. **NOW** we've added Soundcloud integration utility.
+You can add soundcloud playlist or music link directly into the playlist.
+You must change the type into 'soundcloud' thingy~
 It will played smoothly as your browser play it usually.

-**Current Version:** 1.3.
+**Current Version:** 2.0.

 **UNFINISHED DOCUMENTATION**